 While introducing the band, I saw him literally get socked off the stage by a guy with a motorcycle jacket and big fists.
 It happened while Freddie “Boom Boom” Cannon (Palisade’s Park) was on stage with his back-up band that consisted of Lennie Petze and Lennie Collins among others.
 All of these people became my friends as my radio career continued.
 Mr. Petze was at the controls at Boston’s Ace Recording Studios when “Tallahasse Lassie “was recorded.
-Today, he’s retired on Cape Cod and living quite nicely administering the Cindy Lauper Music Catalog.
+Today, he’s retired in Florida at New Smyrna Beach.
 Lenny Collins hit the lottery in 1991 for 2.4 million dollars and travels between homes in Fort Lauderdale and Braintree.
 There is a local connection; Mr. Collins married the Brockton Water Superintendent’s daughter.
 In the 70’s, WMEX’s Donn Parker and I competed against each other after he bought a radio station in Central Massachusetts.

 WMEX’s Don Parker (1961)